Masterpieces of Medieval Hebrew Literature

 Code of Courtesy

-Sign in on time.
+Arrive on time with your cell phone or smart phone turned off.
 Give the professor your full attention.
-Have paper and a pen or a pencil ready.
-Remain logged in until the class ends.
-Never hesitate to ask a question, express a doubt, or request clarification.
+Please bring paper and a pen or a pencil.
+You are not allowed to use your computers or tablets for taking notes.
+Remain in the room until the lecture or section ends.
+Conduct yourself in a manner respectful to all present.
+Never hesitate to ask a question, to express a doubt, or to request clarification.

 Assigned Texts: